OctopusDeploy/docs/docs/patterns/clustered-listening-tentacles.md

 :::warning
 **Shared Storage Considerations**
-It is not possible to store the **tentacle.config** file in shared storage because the Tentacle.Certificate component gets encrypted using a node's machine-specific key.
-If you attempt to store the tentacle.config file in shared storage, you will encounter this error: `Key not vaild for use in specified state` upon switching to a new active node.
+It is not possible to store the `tentacle.config` file in shared storage because the Tentacle.Certificate component gets encrypted using a node's machine-specific key.
+If you attempt to store the tentacle.config file in shared storage, you will encounter this error: `Key not valid for use in specified state` upon switching to a new active node.
 This occurs because the new active node is not able to decrypt the private key resulting in the Tentacle service failing to start.
 :::

-To avoid any issues with handling private keys you must specify an alternate location for the **tentacle.config** file upon installation of the Tentacle service.
-Follow these instructions to install Octopus Tentacle in a failover cluster using shared storage.

 ## Requirements {#ClusteringTentacles-Requirements}